sushrutaproject2/sushrutaproject2.github.io/_posts/2026-02-12-Dhanvantari-again.md

 >
 > "As Dhanvantari declared" is a statement by the editor.

+This deserves some unpacking.
+First, it is unexpected that Gayadāsa referred to the Dhanvantari phrase as a *sūtra*.
+This term usually refers to a laconic technical statement in a text such as Pāṇini's grammar or the *Yogasūtra*, rather than a prose phrase.
+Second, is his use of the term प्रतिसंस्कर्ता "editor."
+The term can be used to refer to someone who rewrites, edits or supplements an original text.
+In the context of medical literature, the most famous person referred to with this term is [Ḍṛḍhabala](https://panditproject.org/index.php/entity/108545/person) (fl. ca. 300 CE), who revised the *Carakasaṃhitā* and actually wrote seventeen chapters of the *Cikitsāsthāna* and the whole of the *Kalpasthāna* and the *Siddhi* sections of that work {% cite meul-hist -l 1A: 130%}

+## Surviving portions of the Nyāyacandrikā

-Very little of the Nyāyacandrikā survives.
+Very little of the *Nyāyacandrikā* survives.
 Today, we have only the following fragments:

 Sūtrasthāna
 :     MS Bikaner Anup 4389